 In Boomtown Belfast Mrs Cunningham tells us all about her son Alfie who helped build Titanic.
 He was one of the 'lucky few' chosen to sail on her maiden voyage and, although she was delighted for him, she tells us it broke her heart waving him off...

 Moving through the Titanic Experience guests encounter a young boy waiting for his ‘da’ outside the Harland and Wolff gates, who tell us about the biggest ship in the world – “They called it 401...I thought that was a funny name for a ship!”

 Thomas Andrews rounds the corner, bringing us into his office where bundles of rolled up drawings are strewn across his desk.
 He tells us about how exciting it is to work on Titanic's plans saying, “It’s all about the detail!”

-As the world awoke on April 15th 1912 to news of the disaster, we today remember those who lost their lives with this short film.
+As the world awoke on April 15th 1912 to news of the disaster, we today remember those who lost their lives with the short film below.